Polymer in water

 Preparing the water reservoir

 Create a folder named pureH2O/.
 Inside this folder, create an empty text file named input.lammps.
-Copy the following lines in it:
+Copy the following lines into it:

 units real